Who am I?

 Panoramik Games

-(Python 2 & 3 – mostly 2.7, Flask)Forge of Gods: Backend Developer — mostly just a legacy support of the backend.
+– Python 2 & 3 (mostly 2.7) & FlaskForge of Gods: Backend Developer — mostly just an ocassional support

 General experience (extract)